 Nothing moves fast in Belize–it is truly a place to slow down and watch the world go by.

 Belize is very much dedicated to eco-tourism.
-Currently, 42% of Belize’s land is under protected status–more than any other country in the world.
-Belize is also home to the world’s only jaguar reserve.
+Currently, around 40% of Belize’s land is under protected status–an amazing accomplishment!
+Belize is also home to the world’s first jaguar reserve.

 Much of the Belize barrier reef is protected, and any sort of fishing is prohibited in those areas.
 These conservation efforts have been put in place to ensure that Belize maintains its position as one of the most biologically diverse countries in the world.